jpark-dev/jpark-dev/README.md

 ### Work Experience ###

 - 🌩️ Started working as a **Mentor** at **[Lighthouse Labs](https://lighthouselabs.ca)**
-- :sparkles: Currently working as a **Full Stack Developer** at **[Pilothouse Digital](https://www.pilothouse.co/)**
+- :sparkles: Currently working as a **Full Stack Developer** at **[Pilothouse](https://www.pilothouse.co/)**
 ---
 - 🔭 Worked as a **React Native Frontend Developer** from the **[Digital Literacy Center of UBC](https://dlc.lled.educ.ubc.ca/2016/11/18/the-phoneme-project/) for 8 months**.
   <details>
     <summary>Accomplishments</summary>

     - Planned and built reusable React components to reduce the code and make it DRY.
-    - Fixed and adjusted hardcoded CSS styling to be dynamic and reactive with flexbox.
+    - Fixed and adjusted hardcoded CSS styling to be dynamic and reactive with Flexbox.
-    - Improved the application to deliver similar User Experience on both IOS/Android inclduing UI, platform-specific styles and behaviors.
+    - Improved the application to deliver a similar User Experience on both IOS/Android including UI, platform-specific styles, and behaviors.
     - Managed tasks and collaborated with the team using Jira and Confluence.
   </details>